btel/git-tutorial/README.txt

+dfda
-This project is so awesome I can't explain now what it is about.
+This project is so (!) awesome I cannot explain now what it is about.